idrm/create-panono-backup/README.md

 The included backups will contain the equirecetangular image set that Panono creates as well as the UPF package that stores the individual JPGs that comprise each panorama.

+### Java installation

+If you do not have Java 8 SDK already installed, you can download it [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+Once you have installed Java you have to add it to your PATH system variable.
+[This tutorial](https://www.java.com/en/download/help/path.xml) explains how to do that.

 ### Download

 [create-panono-backup-1.0.jar](http://radiatic.com/create-panono-backup-1.0.jar)